raoxc/Auto-Forward-Bot/README.md

 1. Create a bot with [@BotFather](https://t.me/BotFather) and get the token.
 2. Add your bot to the channel as an **admin**.
-3. Set your personal Telegram user ID in the `.env` file.
+3. Set your personal Telegram user ID in the `bot.py` file.
 4. Run the bot:

 ```bash